abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

    ![](media/E1T4S22.png)

-1. Verify the availability of the web app, Simultaneously using the runner page, perform the testing by marking the steps according to the availability of the web app and click on **Save & close** **(1)**.
+1. Verify the availability of the web app.
+Simultaneously using the runner page, perform the testing by marking the steps according to the availability of the web app and click on **Save & close** **(1)**.

    ![](media/2dgn162.png)